 50%: Jury Grade - the average of letter grades given by each jury member.

-50%: Studio Grade - the average of letter grades given for each lesson.
-However, you must earn a minimum of 100 technique points each year to advance to the next level of study.
+50%: Studio Grade - the average of letter grades given for each lesson, studio class and brass event.
+In addition you must earn a minimum of 100 technique points each year to advance to the next level of study.

-Adjustments: Student Recitals/Special Presentations - failure to perform in recital lowers the final Applied Music grade to C or lower.
+Adjustments: failure to perform in studio class lowers the final Applied Music grade to C or lower.
 On the other hand, fine performances, noteworthy participation and solid effort will enhance your Studio Grade.

 A semester grade of "Incomplete" will only be given under the most extreme circumstances.
 If it is given, the very next lessons taken by the student, no matter when they are scheduled, will serve to resolve the incomplete grade.
 The student is responsible to make up lessons that count towards a grade of "I" in a timely manner.